paol-imi/use-mutable-source/docs/src/guide/design-principles.md

 usePureSource(() => new Source());
 ```

 There are two main reason for this choice.
-The first is that, in practice, you never want an `always-unstable` function.
+The first is that, in practice, you never want an **always-unstable** function.
 Creating a new Source on each render is just not useful.

 The second and main reason is that sometimes we must constraint a function to be always stable (_see next [chapter](#polymorphism)_).
-With stability by default, we can just Not accept its dependency list, and the constraint becomes a `consequence` of the implementation.
+With stability by default, we can just Not accept its `dependency` `list`, and the constraint becomes a **consequence** of the implementation.

 This have a **Huge** difference from introducing a new API to express this constraint.
-You Don't have to `learn` and `remember` new concepts based on the hook you're using, you just have to learn the general rule.
-The API surface is smaller and `coherent`.
+You Don't have to **learn** and **remember** new concepts based on the hook you're using, you just have to learn the general rule.
+The API surface is smaller and **coherent**.

 ::: tip
 If you are not sure that a function can be dynamic, just put the dependency list right after it and `typescript` will show an error if it cannot be done.